International Practical Shooting Confederation: Competitor ranking

 Once initial classification has been achieved, the classification will be updated based on the average of the 4 best of the 8 last results.
 The ICS system is dynamic, and can change based on the results being reported.
 For example, a result from a CLS stage will at any given time be calculated based on the highest hit factor ever shot for that particular CLS stage.
 In order to maintain their classification, an athlete each calendar year at least have to achieve a result in either one classification match or two CLS stages.

-IPSC Rating.com is a third party rating service based on performance in actual competitions and advanced rating algorithms.
+IPSC Rating.com is a third party multiplayer Elo rating service based on performance in actual competitions and advanced rating algorithms.
 Results from IPSC level 3, 4 and 5 matches plus major USPSA matches are processed, with the last IPSC World Shoot as the most trusted and representative source.
 Scores of competitors in other matches are compared to known "key competitors" who are already rated to achieve global rating percents.
 To be ranked one must compete in at least two level 3 matches, and old results will expire if they are not updated with following matches.